nilinswap/ts-frontend-boilerplate/README.md

 1. `yarn start` - runs server is dev mode
 2. `yarn build` - builds and bundles frontend package and store in `dist`
 3. `yarn tcheck` - typechecks
-4. `yarn create-component NewComponent` - use this command to add a new component.